shipwright-io/build/README.md

 ## How

-The following are the `BuildStrategy`s supported by this operator, out-of-the-box:
+The following are the `BuildStrategies` supported by this operator, out-of-the-box:

 * [Source-to-Image](samples/buildstrategy/buildstrategy_source-to-image_cr.yaml);
 * [Buildpacks-v3](samples/buildstrategy/buildstrategy_buildpacksv3-cr.yaml);